• Skip to primary navigation

 Overhead process shot of the homemade resurrection rolls dough rolled into a circle & cut into 8 triangular pieces with the other ingredients and a rolling pin situated around it.

-Next, we explain that Jesus' body was prepared for burial according to the Jewish customs of the time.
-The butter and cinnamon sugar mixture represent the oils and spices used to do this.
-The kids dip their marshmallows in butter and then roll them in cinnamon sugar.
-This is probably their favorite part (besides eating them) because they get messy!
-(John 19:38-42).
+Next, we explain that Jesus’ body was prepared for burial according to Jewish customs.
+The butter and cinnamon sugar mixture represent the oils and spices used.

 Side process shot of the homemade resurrection rolls showing a marshmallow being dipped into butter

-Then we discuss why Jesus needed to die.
-We explain that we're all sinners (Romans 3:23) and that the wages of sin is death (Romans 6:23).
+Then we discuss why Jesus died and share the Gospel.
+We explain that we’re all sinners (Romans 3:23) and that the wages of sin is death (Romans 6:23).
 In order for our sins to be forgiven a perfect sacrifice had to be made, and that was only possible in the death of Jesus.
 (2 Corinthians 5:21).

 Side process shot of the homemade resurrection rolls showing a marshmallow that was dipped in butter and coated with cinnamon sugar on a triangular piece of dough ready to be rolled.

 We use this opportunity to teach them that the tomb was heavily guarded and secure (Matthew 27:62-66).
-The Romans put an enormous rock in front of the entrance to the tomb and assigned armed guards to keep watch outside.
-We emphasize how it would be impossible for a mere man to get in or out of the tomb.
+The Romans put a large rock in front of the entrance to the tomb and assigned armed guards to keep watch outside.
+We emphasize how it would be impossible for a man to get in or out of the tomb on his own.

 Overhead view of 8 homemade resurrection rolls closed up on a baking sheet ready to be put in the oven.